FRENCHIE TO GO

 LA CHAMBRE AUX OISEAUX

-Open Tuesdays through to Sunday this coffeehouse bakery’s weekend brunch menu is the talk of the neighbourhood and so popular you’ll need to book.
+Open Tuesdays through to Sunday coffeehouse come bakery La Chambre aux Oiseaux's weekend brunch menu is the talk of the neighbourhood and so popular you’ll need to book.
 The old school ‘Bird House’ is decked out like your nana’s living room and has you immediately tucking into breads and jams.
 The brunch gets you all sorts; cheeses, ham, boiled egg, salad, a fruit juice and a hot drink ending with tiramisu all for just 19 Euro.
 Tres bien.

 La Chambre Aux Oiseaux, 18, Rue paul Bert, 75011 Paris, France -

-It’s modern French food with an impressive wine list.
+It’s modern French food with an impressive wine list at Glou.
 The two floors manage to make a comfy homely setting with upstairs tables facing outwards to the open windows for views of the night sky.
 Downstairs you can plonk on the communal tables while you get your plonk on and enjoy decent, well cooked and flavoursome food with excellent service.

 Glou, 101 Rue Vieille du Temple, 75003 Paris, France -